 What Braces Correct

-Braces are necessary to correct a variety of conditions, as observed by the American Dental Association (ADA), including bad bite (also known as a malocclusion), crooked or protruding teeth, jaws that don't line up correctly or a misalignment at any point in your mouth.
+Braces are necessary to correct a variety of conditions, as observed by the National Health Service (NHS), including bad bite, crooked or protruding teeth, top and bottom teeth that don't line up correctly, or gaps between the teeth.
 Malocclusions can be caused by an accident that damages the mouth, thumb-sucking as a child or even premature tooth loss.
-Malocclusions can be a genetic factor too.
+Genetic factors can cause malocclusions too.

 If left untreated, any of these conditions can cause issues that complicate a person's growth: difficulty speaking or chewing, tooth decay and loss, gum disease and overall poor oral health.
 Nowadays braces can be constructed from ceramic, plastic, metal or a combination of these materials.
 A patient's final appliance typically reflects how much tooth movement is needed.